 This is also for the other levels.
 If your referrals buy ANY package above a package you have not yet purchased, you will not get the commission.
 That’s the comp plan and I’m not surprised by this.
 This is how they always get people to buy the most expensive stuff.

-What does a 7 day trial and then $51.91/month get you?
-Very little!
+What does a 7 day trial and then $51.91/month with Infinite Leverage System actually get you?

-There is nothing in terms of real training that you get in ILS and that’s why I said only those who are experienced marketers or those with good sponsors will actually get anywhere.
+There is nothing in terms of real training that you get in Infinite Leverage System and that’s why I said only those who are experienced marketers or those with good sponsors will actually get anywhere.

 In terms of tools, you are given affiliate links, 5 different opt-in pages and Click Brilliance.